applicaster/developer.applicaster.com/book/ui-builder/android/family-interface.md

           <Screen type ="sw600" cellHeight = "330" cellWidth="400" innerSpacing="12" columns = "3"/>
         </Screens>
 ```
-Alternative way to define aspectCellRatio is to provide cellHeight, cellWidth and columns; and let `ComponentDataMapper` calculate the rest.
+lternate way to define aspectCellRatio is to provide cellHeight, cellWidth, and columns, and let `ComponentDataMapper` calculate the rest.

 #### DisplayRules